-The Windows Update error 0x80070002 is one of the very onerous issues when dealing with windows.
-However, it’s not that big a deal owing to the plethora of methods available to kick the issue right into the dumpster.
+The Windows Update error 0x80070002 is one of the prevalent issues when dealing with Windows.
+However, it’s not a big deal owing to the many methods available to kick the issue into the dumpster.

 What causes the 0x80070002 error?